On this page

 • sbx.previews.create(port) + sbx.previews.share(preview_id, ttl_seconds=86400) produce a public stakeholder link that expires automatically.

-• sbx.update(always_on=True) makes a sandbox persistent after the agent session ends - use when the user wants to keep editing.
+• sbx.update(always_on=True) makes a sandbox persistent after the agent session ends.
+Use it when the user wants to keep editing.

 • sbx.deploy(name=...) produces an immutable release; the sandbox can be destroyed immediately after.